broken2300/Biometrics/README.txt

 Introduction
 ------------
-I have made the MATLAB® source code for my system publicly available for research and testing purposes.
+I have made the MATLABÂ® source code for my system publicly available for research and testing purposes.
 For details of the underlying scientific principles please download my dissertation, available on the main project page.

 Limitations